Fourmiant/EmeraldCoast/Resources/ReadMe.txt

                           Best experienced with both crouch and jump disabled.
                           Freelook is allowed, and autoaim is not mandatory.

-Additional Credits to   : id software, Kinsie for the MIDI Floppy Disk, James Paddock's Sigils MIDI and others.
+Additional Credits to   : id software, Kinsie for the MIDI Floppy Disk, James Paddock's Sigils MIDI, Kolibri92's Remakes, and others.
                           All the authors of the tools used Marou700's level design ideas and tester
-                          fireyoshiqc's music mixing and editing skills and tester
+                          fireyoshiqc's music mixing and editing skills, as well as tester
 ===========================================================================
 * What is included *
 New levels              : Yes, 32 new levels.